ManjeetSinghHR/learn-complete-kotlin/README.md

 <p>--> In 2019, Google makes kotlin as a Primary Language for android development.</p>

 <h2>Features of Kotlin --></h2>
+<h2>Statically Typed Language --></h2>>
-<p>Statically Typed Language --> It means when we type any code, compiler checks the code in compile time instead of run time.
+<p>It means when we type any code, compiler checks the code in compile time instead of run time.
 It help us to prevent errors in compile time.
 For E.g. - If we create a variable of Integer type and wants to pass a String value, then the compiler gives error and didn't accept the value.</p>